Granada City Guide (Andalusia, Spain)

 La Tabernaculo, Quirky bar in Granada, Calle Navas, Spain

-When you are on your way through Albaicin, chances are high you’ll pass Paseo de Los Tristes.
-A sunny street with a view on the Alhambra.
-Restaurants and bars weren’t the best I’ve visited but the rays of sunshine you’ll definitely receive on one of the terraces makes it worth mentioning.
+When you are on your way through Albaicin, chances are high that you’ll pass Paseo de Los Tristes.
+A sunny street with a view of Alhambra.
+The restaurants and bars weren’t the best I’ve visited but the rays of sunshine you’ll receive on one of the terraces make it worth mentioning.

 Paseo de los Tristes, Granada